wwbustb/fmz-docs/doc/_build/html/_sources/getting_started.rst.txt

 FMZ divides the backtest system into real market level and simulation level.
 The real market level contains the whole completed historical data back testing.

-The simulation level contains the candle bar graph data at regular intervals.
+The simulation level contains the k-lines data at regular intervals.
 Both level are based on the real market historical data.
 Only the real market level is more accurate and the results are more reliable.

 **The simulation level Backtest System explanation.**